nimbella/command-sets/bluejeans/README.md

 ```sh
 /dapp bluejeans_create -title "A new beginning" -emails "joe@example.com,judy@example.com" -start "03/01/20 18:00" -end "03/01/20 18:30'
 ```
-Where date is in `mm/dd/yy` format and time is in UTC
+Where date is in `mm/dd/yy` format and time is in UTC.

 To list all meetings of admin:
 ```sh